ctkjose/exc_docs/fte_ref_http.md

 A response may contain plain javascript code to be executed by sending the `content-type`  `application/javascript` in this case the `response.type` is set to `js`.

 The code is executed automatically by default.
-Set the option `opRunJS` to disable automatic execution.
+To disable automatic execution set the option `opRunJS` to false.

-The code executed exposed the plain object `ajaxResponse` which can be used to pass data back to the promise in the `response.data` property.
+The code executed will have access to the plain object `ajaxResponse`.
+This object can be used to pass data back to the promise in the `response.data` property.
 For example:
 ```js
 	ajaxResponse.empName = "Jose";
 ```

 If the option `opRunJS` is false, then `response.data` has the actual javascript code.

+> !
 Javascript syntax errors will cause the request to fail.

 ## Receiving arbitrary data ## {#arbitrarydata}